sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 appears to hang and 2) it might resend the bad request once the connection closes and trigger another exception!
 This in the HTTP spec.
 I've seen this happen.
 It's not pretty.
 Can crash multiple workers.
-This presentation was originally titled "I Have Much to Learn About Node.js" becaus of my experience with this particular behavior.
-It's still titled "Towards 100% Uptime" because I can't guarantee it.
-But then, who can?
+This presentation was originally titled "I Have Much to Learn About Node.js" because of my surprise at seeing what happened due to this particular behavior and some less robust error handling that we were doing.

+### This is "Towards 100% Uptime" because
+### these approaches don't guarantee responses
+### for every client.

+But we can get very close.